 * I’ve won some awards over the years, nothing too spectacular, usually by making state lists and whatnot.
 Books that have won something include: Along Came Spider, Wake Me In Spring, Six Innings, and Bystander.

 * I can write a Jigsaw Jones book, or a Scary Tales, in two months.
 Longer books for older readers tend to take more time.
 Six months, nine months, even years.

-Art by Iacopo Bruno from SCARY TALES: ONE-EYED DOLL.
+Illustration by the great Iacopo Bruno from Scary Tales #5: ONE-EYED DOLL.

 * My brothers are named Neal, Bill, Al, and John.
 My sisters are Barbara and Jean.
 Sadly, I have lost two brothers, Neal and John.
 Both are gone but not forgotten.
 My children are Nicholas, Gavin, and Maggie.
 The boys don’t like scary stories or movies, but Maggie is more like you.
 She loves to feel a sense of suspense, fear, and anticipation where her heart is racing, going boom, boom, boom.
 I think I wrote that series for readers like my Maggie.

 * Cats are Midnight and Frozone.
 Our dog is Daisy.